944095635/DMSkin/README.md

 #### 1. ComplexWindow Plan
 Use Windows 32 API to redraw non-client area and create a separate shadow window for shadow's presentation.
 #### 2. SimpleWindow Plan
-Delay Window message to prevent flickering blurred bug owning to setting `AllowsTransparency=true`, `WindowStyle=None`
+Delay Window message to prevent flickering blurred bug owning to setting `AllowsTransparency=true`, `WindowStyle=None`.

 The follwing chart can show you the differences between `DMSkinComplexWindow` and `DMSkinSimlpeWindow`